-Incorporating these elements into your email is an effective way to tap into social proof and reinforce your brand’s credibility and saleability.
-Highlighting real people brings a two-way dialogue into your emails that helps to humanise your brand.
+Incorporating these elements into your email is an effective way to tap into social proof and reinforce your brand’s credibility and reliability.
+Highlighting real people brings a two-way dialogue into your emails that helps humanize your brand. 🤗

-Sprinkling relevant buyer endorsements across the email journey is a powerful method to drive conversions.
+Including relevant buyer endorsements across the email journey is a powerful method to drive conversions.
 Here’s an example of it in action:

 User-generated email content (Source)

-As we move into 2021, you can expect to hear less and less about B2B and B2C marketing and more about H2H – human-to-human marketing. 🧑🤝🧑
+As we move into 2023, you can expect to hear less and less about B2B and B2C marketing and more about H2H – human-to-human marketing. 🧑🤝🧑

 Personalized product recommendations (Source)